patchell/Orbit/README.md

+March 1, 2025 Ver 1.1
+Made major improvements in the GUI (I hope), fixed a couple of bugs, added short cut keys, context menu, Follow the body mode, etc.

+Some of this stuff is still not finished, for instance, the context menus don't actually do anything.

+S....
+Start
+P.....Pause
+Mouse wheel ...
+Zoom in and out
+Mouse wheel + SHIFT....
+Sample Rate

+//-------------------------------
 Well, I would say most of the basic functionality is working as of
 Feb 13, 2022.
 One big issue I am having